Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/front_section.md

 The throttle arrangement for each engine in the F-4E Phantom II is located on the front and rear cockpit left console.
 Mechanical linkage transmits throttle movement to the engine fuel control.
 The rear cockpit throttle does not enable the afterburner.
-Located on the rear throttle is a speed brake switch and a mic switch
+Located on the rear throttle is a speed brake switch and a mic switch.

 ### Speed Brake